 A: If a buyer qualifies with multiple mortgage payments then there’s no real concern; however, if a buyer does need to sell their home to qualify for a home loan then your risk as a seller is that you are now dependent on their ability to market, negotiate, and sell their home AND their buyers.

-Q: Have reviewed their bank statements and are the funds for closing liquid and in their account at this time?
+Have you reviewed their bank statements and are the funds for closing liquid and in their account?
+Are the funds seasoned?